pathumlakshanherath/pathumlakshanherath/README.md

 ## 👨‍💻 About Me

-- 🎓 **Education**:
-  - B.Sc.
-(Hons) in Computer Science and Software Engineering, University of Bedfordshire (2023-2024)
-  - Graduate Diploma in Software Engineering, Institute of Software Engineering (2021-2023)

 - 💡 **Core Expertise**:
   - Backend Development with **Spring Boot**
   - Cloud Infrastructure & Solution Architecture